The 20 Best Knobloch Syndrome Doctors Near Me in Pennsylvania, US

 English

-Lee Klombers is an Ophthalmologist in Lancaster, Pennsylvania.
+Lee Klombers is an Ophthalmologist practicing medicine in Lancaster, Pennsylvania.
 Dr. Klombers is rated as an Experienced provider by MediFind in the treatment of Knobloch Syndrome.
-His top areas of expertise are Strabismus, Esotropia, Oculomotor Apraxia Cogan Type, and Fourth Cranial Nerve Palsy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Strabismus, Esotropia, Oculomotor Apraxia Cogan Type, and Fourth Cranial Nerve Palsy.

 Experienced in Knobloch Syndrome